Industrial Data Science

 2. The pointer can be used for read access only!
 Reason: the storage may be shared by multiple ILNumerics arrays.
 Altering elements may lead to unexpected side effects.

 3. ILNumerics remains responsible for the internal storage.
-The user must ensure, not to reference the storage after the corresponding array ran out of scope, was changed in any way, reassigned or disposed.
-Read more below.
+The user must ensure, not to use the pointer after the corresponding array ran out of scope, was used or changed in any array function, reassigned or disposed.
+Read below for further details on life time limitations of the pointer acquired.

 4. Be aware, that ILNumerics stores elements in arbitrary order.
 Use the Size object returned from A.S in order to figure out the strides for each dimension (A.S.GetStride(int)).
 Or use iterators to translate pointers to element addresses: